 1. Align keywords to target locales—and put them in your metadata

 With website localization, it’s important to think about multilingual SEO (MSEO) right away.
 It’s not enough to simply translate your website’s current keywords.
 Your various audiences may search for your products or services using different terminology than what a simple direct translation of your keywords can provide.
 You’ll want to cater to those searches appropriately.

 When thinking about your translated website, work with your translation team to identify keywords that resonate in each of your target locales.
 Using a translation team native to the target market you are researching is paramount.
 Once you have a solid list of terms, weave them throughout your Web copy and put them in your metadata as well—your website’s description and keyword metatags.

 2. Use a domain and URL structure that will direct traffic appropriately

-Because it’s difficult to determine geotargeting on a page by page basis, you will want to consider using a URL structure that makes it easy to segment parts of your website for geotargeting.
-You have a few options here based upon your overall web needs and business goals.
+Because it’s difficult to determine geotargeting on a page-by-page basis, you will want to consider using a URL structure that makes it easy to segment parts of your website for geotargeting.
+You have a few options here based on your overall web needs and business goals.

 A country code top-level domain (ccTLD) is simply the domain suffix that associates a website with a geographical area—such as .fr or .uk.
 With this domain structure, an international company would purchase country-specific domains for every country they operate in before or during the website localization process.
 This is perhaps the most effective way of optimizing a website for an international audience to make sure it gets found by the right people.